hugetto/Barcelona-Parking/README.md

 # Barcelona-Parking
-Visualo studio C++ opencv free parking space detection
+Visual studio C++ opencv free parking space detection

 It also sends data to http://sentilo.diba.cat/ in order to update the state